WaveClient/source/README.md

     [Download the Visual Studio C++ Redistributable](https://aka.ms/vs/16/release/VC_redist.x64.exe)

-2. Open and Inject
+2. Open, Update, Launch!

-    Open the injector, when opened, press the inject button WHILE MC IS OPEN!
+    Open the launcher, when opened, press the update button, wait, then press the launch button WHILE MC IS OPEN!
     All Done :)

 </details>